 Mark Apel, Environmental Projects Coordinator, Cochise County

-Mark has over 35 years of experience working in natural resources and environmental planning.
-He has been a resident of Bisbee, Arizona since 1997.
-With a B.S. degree in Environmental Resource Management from Pennsylvania State University (1982) and a M.A. degree in International Affairs from Ohio University (1987), Mark began his career in natural resources as a Peace Corps Volunteer in Morocco in 1982, and later as a river conservation planner for the National Park Service Wild and Scenic Rivers program.
-In 1990, Mark accepted a position as a preserve manager with The Nature Conservancy in Arizona, exposing him to the extensive San Pedro River conservation and protection efforts in Cochise County.
-As a county planner and later with UA Cooperative Extension, Mark participated in the Upper San Pedro Partnership, which has given him a unique perspective on the environment and issues pertaining to the Sierra Vista Subwatershed and the San Pedro River.
-He currently works on environmental projects for Cochise County including water conservation and management activities for the Cochise Conservation and Recharge Network.
+Mark has over 35 years of experience working in natural resources and environmental planning, with the past 22 years as a resident of Bisbee, Arizona.
+With a B.S. degree in Environmental Resource Management from Pennsylvania State University (1982) and a M.A. degree in International Affairs from Ohio University (1987), Mark began his career in natural resources as a Peace Corps Volunteer in Morocco in 1982, and later as a river conservation planner for the National Park Service Wild and Scenic Rivers program in the northeastern U.S. In 1990, Mark accepted a position as a preserve manager with The Nature Conservancy in Arizona, exposing him to the extensive San Pedro River conservation and protection efforts in Cochise County.
+As a county planner and later with UA Cooperative Extension, Mark participated in the Upper San Pedro Partnership, which gave him a unique perspective on the environment and issues pertaining to the San Pedro Riparian National Conservation Area (SPRNCA).

 Ryan Fitzpatrick, Hydrologist, U.S. Army Fort Huachuca